BioGearsEngine/core/share/doc/methodolgy/EnergyMethodology.md

 -------
 @anchor energy-exercise
 ### Exercise
-The exercise action is initiated by specifying the exercise intensity.
-The exercise intensity is a number between 0 and 1 that defines the requested fraction of the body's maximal work rate.
+The exercise action is initiated by specifying the exercise intensity or the desired work rate for the patient to achieve.
+The exercise intensity is a number between 0 and 1 that defines the requested fraction of the body's maximal work rate, which if not specified in the patient file is calculated using the patient's age and gender @cite plowman2013exercise.
 For instance, the average adult male has a maximal work rate of approximately 1200 Watts @cite hall2011guyton; therefore, a user-specified exercise intensity of 0.5 would request a work rate of 600 Watts from the body.
 Table 1 shows the approximate exercise intensity for some common activities executed by an average adult male.
 The approximate mechanical power produced by an adult male is also included in the table.

 <br><center>
 *Table 1.
-The approximate exercise intensity for some common activities and the corresponding approximate mechanical power.
+The approximate exercise intensity for some common activities and the corresponding approximate mechanical power (desired work rate).
 Note that the values in the table correspond to a body with a 1200 Watt maximum work rate capability.*
 </center>
 |Activity |Exercise Intensity | Mechanical Power (W) |
 |-------- |----------------- |--------------------- |